How to Start a Travel Blog: An Honest Guide

 It’s a subtle shift but an important one to make.

-I know some people get turned off when they hear the word business, because they think all suits and ties and selling out.
+I know some people get turned off when they hear the word “business”, because it immediately conjures an image of business suits and sell-outs.

-But you’re a traveler so I know you’re open minded.
+But you’re a traveler so I know you’re open minded…Stick with me here.

-This approach brings a level of dedication and professionalism that will bring forth your best work.
-It will…
+Approaching your blog as a business brings a level of dedication and professionalism that will bring forth your best work:

-- Set you up for success (however you define it).
+- Sets you up for success (however you define it).

-- Help you get more eyes on your travel blog, giving you the chance to help more people.
+- Helps you get more eyes on your travel blog, giving you the chance to help more people.

-- Give you focus and clarity around what you need to learn.
+- Gives you focus and clarity around what you need to learn.

-- Drive your decisions and dictate what content to create.
+- Drives your decisions and dictates what content to create.

 The best part about having a travel blog (ahem business) is that you get to do it your own way, with your own style and flair.